CarbonScaling: Extending Neural Scaling Laws for Carbon Footprint in Large Language Models: Background

-\item \textbf{Embodied carbon} stems from hardware manufacturing.
-A GPU’s embodied carbon is estimated as the product of its chip area and carbon per unit area (CPA)~\cite{llmcarbon}, which depends on fabrication yield, energy intensity, chemical emissions, and material sourcing during chip fabrication.
-The total embodied carbon of LLM training accounts for GPUs, CPUs, DRAMs, and SSDs, scaled by the ratio of training duration to the hardware’s expected lifetime (e.g., 5 years). \end{itemize}
+\item \textit{Embodied carbon} arises from hardware manufacturing~\cite{schneider2025life}.
+It is estimated using device chip area and carbon-per-area factors~\cite{llmcarbon}, which capture fabrication yield, energy intensity, material sourcing, and chemical emissions.
+The embodied carbon attributed to training includes GPUs and CPUs, amortized over the ratio between training duration and hardware lifetime. \end{itemize}

-\textbf{Hardware Technology Scaling}.
-GPUs have become the dominant platform for training LLMs.
-Driven by Moore’s Law and architectural innovations, GPU generations from NVIDIA V100~\cite{V100} to B100~\cite{B200} have significantly improved in peak compute throughput and energy efficiency (FLOPS/Watt).
-As projected in Table~\ref{t:carbon_hardware_scaling}, these trends are expected to continue~\cite{Akarvardar:IEEE2023}, potentially reducing the operational carbon footprint of LLM training.
-However, advancements in lithography and fabrication—such as the adoption of energy-intensive EUV processes—have led to substantial increases in embodied carbon associated with manufacturing GPUs and HBM memory~\cite{Jones:IEDM2023}.
-Understanding the net impact of hardware technology scaling on the overall carbon footprint of LLM training is therefore essential.

-\textbf{Training Algorithm Enhancements}.
-Recent innovations in LLM training—such as aggressive critical batch size scaling~\cite{bi2024deepseek}, flexible sharding~\cite{Chen:ISQS2024}, and dynamic eviction~\cite{zhang2023coop}—aim to maximize GPU utilization and improve energy efficiency.
-The critical batch size governs optimal data and pipeline parallelism.
-It scales approximately with $C^{1/6}$ under Chinchilla neural scaling laws~\cite{chinchilla}, where $C$ is the training compute.
-However, more aggressive critical batch size scaling ($\propto C^{0.33}$) has been reported by DeepSeek~\cite{bi2024deepseek}.
-Adaptive switching between sharding strategies~\cite{Chen:ISQS2024} significantly reduces communication overhead, while dynamic eviction of contiguous tensors~\cite{zhang2023coop} minimizes memory fragmentation and latency.
-These enhancements have the potential to improve the energy efficiency of LLM training without increasing embodied carbon.
-Understanding their impact is essential for quantifying the role of algorithmic improvements in reducing the carbon footprint of LLMs.
+\textbf{Carbon Reduction Techniques}.
+To reduce the carbon footprint of LLM training, both hardware- and algorithm-level optimizations have been explored.
+As highlighted in Table~\ref{t:carbon_gpu_spec}, successive GPU and TPU generations (e.g., NVIDIA V100~\cite{V100} to B100~\cite{B200}, TPU v1 to v5p~\cite{schneider2025life}) improve compute throughput and energy efficiency through semiconductor scaling and architectural innovation (Table~\ref{t:carbon_hardware_scaling}), reducing operational carbon emissions~\cite{Akarvardar:IEEE2023}.
+However, advanced fabrication technologies such as EUV lithography also increase the embodied carbon of accelerators and HBM~\cite{Jones:IEDM2023}.
+At the algorithm level, techniques such as Quantization-Aware Training (QAT)~\cite{Liu-2024-llm} reduce computation, memory, and communication overhead through low-bit quantization, thereby lowering training energy consumption.